vbalakrishnasolum/slate/source/index.html.md

 > Make sure to replace `generatedToken` with your Azure AD B2C token.

 ESL SaaS Server uses token to allow access to the API.
-You can register your email at our [developer portal](http://localhost.com).
+You can register your email at provided ESL SaaS Server.

 ESL SaaS Server expects for the token to be included in all API requests to the server in a header that looks like the following: